-Are you planning to launch a business or thinking about changing your business entity?
-If so, you need to determine which entity will work best for you — a C corporation or a pass-through entity such as a sole-proprietorship, partnership, limited liability company (LLC), or S corporation.
-There are many factors to consider and proposed federal tax law changes being considered by Congress may affect your decision.
+If you’re planning to start a business or thinking about changing your business entity, you need to determine what will work best for you.
+Should you operate as a C corporation or a pass-through entity such as a sole-proprietorship, partnership, limited liability company (LLC) or S corporation?
+There are many issues to consider.

-The corporate federal income tax is currently imposed at a flat 21% rate, while the current individual federal income tax rates begin at 10% and go up to 37%.
-The difference in rates can be mitigated by the qualified business income (QBI) deduction that’s available to eligible pass-through entity owners that are individuals, estates, and trusts.
+Currently, the corporate federal income tax is imposed at a flat 21% rate, while individual federal income tax rates currently begin at 10% and go up to 37%.
+The difference in rates can be alleviated by the qualified business income (QBI) deduction that’s available to eligible pass-through entity owners that are individuals, and some estates and trusts.

-Note that noncorporate taxpayers with modified adjusted gross income above certain levels are subject to an additional 3.8% tax on net investment income.
+Individual rate caveats: The QBI deduction is scheduled to end in 2026, unless Congress acts to extend it, while the 21% corporate rate is not scheduled to expire.
+Also, noncorporate taxpayers with modified adjusted gross incomes above certain levels are subject to an additional 3.8% tax on net investment income.

-Organizing a business as a C corporation instead of as a pass-through entity can reduce the current federal income tax on the business’s income.
+Organizing a business as a C corporation instead of a pass-through entity may reduce the current federal income tax on the business’s income.
 The corporation can still pay reasonable compensation to the shareholders and pay interest on loans from the shareholders.
 That income will be taxed at higher individual rates, but the overall rate on the corporation’s income can be lower than if the business was operated as a pass-through entity.

-- If the value of the business’s assets is likely to appreciate, it’s generally preferable to conduct it as a pass-through entity to avoid a corporate tax if the assets are sold or the business is liquidated.
+- If the value of the assets is likely to appreciate, it’s generally preferable to conduct business as a pass-through entity to avoid a corporate tax when the assets are sold or the business is liquidated.
 Although corporate level tax will be avoided if the corporation’s shares, rather than its assets, are sold, the buyer may insist on a lower price because the tax basis of appreciated business assets cannot be stepped up to reflect the purchase price.
 That can result in much lower post-purchase depreciation and amortization deductions for the buyer.

-These are only some of the many factors involved in operating a business as a certain type of legal entity.
-For details about how to proceed in your situation, consult with us.
+As you can see, there are many factors involved in operating a business as a certain type of entity.
+This only covers a few of them.
+For more details about how to proceed in your situation, consult with us.

-© 2021
+© 2023

 Related Insights